The Criminal (1960 film)

 The Criminal (released in the United States as The Concrete Jungle) is a 1960 British neo-noir crime film directed by Joseph Losey and starring Stanley Baker, Sam Wanamaker, Grégoire Aslan, Jill Bennett, and Margit Saad.
-Baker plays Johnny Bannion, a recently paroled gangster (patterned after Albert Dimes) who is sent back to prison after robbing a racetrack, with both the authorities and the criminal underworld looking for the money.
+Baker plays Johnny Bannion, a recently paroled gangster who is sent back to prison after robbing a racetrack, with both the authorities and the criminal underworld looking for the money.

 Alun Owen wrote the screenplay, from a story by an uncredited Jimmy Sangster.
 John Dankworth composed the musical score, with a title song sung by Cleo Laine.
-The ensemble supporting cast features Jill Bennett, Rupert Davies, Laurence Naismith, Patrick Magee and Murray Melvin in his film debut.
-The film, a “B” melodrama is noted for its harsh and violent portrayal of prison life which led it to be banned in several countries, including Finland and Ireland.
+The ensemble supporting cast features Jill Bennett, Rupert Davies, Laurence Naismith, and Patrick Magee and Murray Melvin in their film debuts.
+The film, is noted for its harsh and violent portrayal of prison life which led it to be banned in several countries, including Finland and Ireland.

 Plot

 Johnny Bannion is a career criminal with an entourage of minor criminals and fast girls.
 After being paroled from a three-year stint in prison, he begins planning his "comeback"–a racetrack heist for £40,000.
 He successfully plans and executes the robbery with the help of his partner, a well-connected American named Mike Carter.
 Unbeknownst to him, the racetrack is owned by another gangster.
 Word is spread of Bannion's responsibility, he's double crossed by his associates and he is sent back to prison, where he is a well-known figure.

 In prison, Italian mob boss Frank Saffron takes Bannion under his wing and secures a move to a different cell block through claiming to be a Roman Catholic.
 He tells Bannion the outside world wants their £40,000 back but is prepared to give favours if he gets a cut.
 They make their plans whispering to each other during Sunday mass.

 The death of an inmate triggers a prison riot.
 The other prison boss, the Irish O'Hara, is less sympathetic to Bannion.
 During the riot, Bannion opens the door to let the guards back in and wins favour of the prison governor.
 He is transferred to a low security prison for his assistance but is booed by fellow inmates as he leaves.

 During the transfer, it is revealed that Bannion paid £40,000 for the riot and a "fast car".
 The car appears and drives the prison van off the road, rescuing Bannion.
 However, he has been double crossed.
 He is taken to a narrow boat where the criminals he robbed are waiting, also with his lover Suzanne as security.
 They flee, but Bannion is hit by a bullet as they escape.
 They reach a snowy field where Johnny shoots one of his three pursuers before being shot himself.
 He dies before being able to say where the money is.